 You will be asked to upload your paper.
 Please upload a PDF document and note the word limits (listed above).
 If you are submitting a panel, symposium, or alternative session with multiple presenters, please make sure to include the name, affiliation, email address, and telephone number of each participant when prompted by the online submission website.
 The summary of your proposal should address the following components; please create subheadings for each component:

 - Purposes, central questions or problems

 - Contexts (discuss scholarly/practitioner conversations to which your work contributes)

 - Primary sources or data sources

 - Approaches, methods, strategies, or techniques for analysis

-There are no submission tracks this year.
-Instead, when you upload your paper, you will be asked to identify which categories relate to your work (for reviewer information).
-You can choose all categories that apply and the choices include:
+When you upload your proposal, you will be asked to identify which categories relate to your work (for reviewer information).
+Please choose up to three categories that apply most closely to your proposal: